polyphene/fvm-rs-sdk/README.md

 cargo build
 ```

-Using `wasm-builder` in your `build.rs` file will compile the crate in a wasm file that can be found in the path
+Using `wasm-builder` in your `build.rs` file will compile the crate in a wasm file that can be found at the path
 `./target/debug/wbuild/<crate-name>/<crate-name>.compact.wasm`.

 ### Test your actor